taikoxyz/taiko-geth/README.md

 ```

 Which will start mining blocks and transactions on a single CPU thread, crediting all
-proceedings to the account specified by `--miner.etherbase`.
+proceeds to the account specified by `--miner.etherbase`.
 You can further tune the mining
 by changing the default gas limit blocks converge to (`--miner.targetgaslimit`) and the price
 transactions are accepted at (`--miner.gasprice`).